ava-orange-education/Ultimate-Certified-Kubernetes-Application-Developer-CKAD-Certification-Guide/README.md

 ## Getting Started

 ### Prerequisites
-- Docker and Docker Compose for local development
+- Docker and Docker Compose (v2.0+) for local development
-- Kubernetes cluster (local or remote) for deployment
+- Kubernetes cluster (v1.24+) for deployment
 - Go 1.23.3 for backend services
-- Node.js for frontend development
+- Node.js 18+ for frontend development
+- MongoDB for storage service

 ### Local Development
 1. Clone the repository